wmfs/statelint/README.md

 }
 ```

-* `json` is the state machine to validate.
-It can be a JSON object, a filename, or a file descriptor.
+* `json` is the state machine to validate as a JSON object.

 `stateLint.validate` returns an array or error strings.
 If the array is empty, the state machine is fine.
 If not, then there's a problem!
 The validator is exhaustive, so it will report every problem it finds, not simply bail at the first thing.
 The error messages have the general form `<json-path to error> <description of error>`.

 ## Contributing